verus-lang/verus/source/docs/guide/src/breaking_proofs_into_pieces.md

 If you write a long function with a lot of proof code, Verus will correspondingly give the SMT solver a long and difficult problem to solve.
 So one can improve solver performance by breaking that function down into smaller pieces.
-This performance improvement can be dramatic because solver performance typically increases nonlinearly as proof size increases.
+This performance improvement can be dramatic because solver response time typically increases nonlinearly as proof size increases.
 After all, having twice as many facts in scope gives the solver far more than twice as many possible paths to search for a proof.
 As a consequence, breaking functions down can even make the difference between the solver timing out and the solver succeeding quickly.